-We all love our own little cozy corners of Westchester.
-There are so many things to do and see, places to eat, parks to visit.
-We love exploring the county and “finding” the kid-friendly gems!
-Even if you have lived here your entire life, you can still find new fun things to do all the time.
-It is our mom-bloggin’ duty to highlight some of those awesome places so that other moms can take advantage too!
-With each installment one or two new towns/cities will be highlighted to give you a glimpse into the awesomeness that is Westchester!
-Be sure to read all posts in our Spotlight on Westchester Series.
+We all love our cozy little corners of Westchester.
+There are many things to do and see, places to eat, and parks to visit.
+Who doesn’t love exploring the county and “finding” the kid-friendly gems!
+We are spotlighting some of those awesome places so that other moms can take advantage and get a glimpse into the awesomeness that is Westchester!
+Read all posts in our Spotlight on Westchester Series.

 Mamaroneck is a beautiful waterfront town in lower Westchester.
 Home to Harbor Island Park, quaint shops, a variety of delicious eateries, and more, Mamaroneck has something for everyone.

 The harbor park is a 44-acre wonderland that offers a public beach, splash ground, playing fields, fishing and boating spots, year-round tennis, and two playgrounds.
 Throughout the year, Harbor Island is the setting for many different carnivals, festivals, and fun kid-friendly events, the biggest being The Fireman’s Carnival (held in late June through July 4).

 History buffs may enjoy a peek into the one-room schoolhouse built in 1816 and now located on the harbor’s grounds.
 Meanwhile, environmentalists may enjoy a trip to the Marine Education Center.
 There, children and adults can learn about the marine life in the harbor and sound waters.

 Plus, there are trails to walk and plenty of photo opportunities.
 I can’t help but take pictures there every time I go!
 Try visiting in the spring when the cherry blossom trees bloom; it’s a pink princess wonderland! (location: Mamaroneck Avenue and Boston Post Road).